MicrosoftDocs/appcenter-docs/docs/general/pricing.md

   We'll prorate your bill based on the month remaining.

-- What will happen if I delete my org during the month?
+- What'll happen if I delete my org during the month?

   The organization will be removed, but will still be billed for the full month.